tanksdude/tanks-game/tanks-game/docs/list-of-powers.md

 * Attributes: "mix"
 * Color: `#446688` (dark blue)
 * Tank modifiers: half speed, half acceleration
-* Bullet modifiers: quarter radius, [-3/16, -1/16] acceleration
+* Bullet modifiers: quarter radius, [-3/16, -1/16] acceleration, .25 degrade

 Shoots 16 bullets, ±60° from the cannon.
 Eventually decays.
 Used to stick to walls when it touched them, but this no longer happens due to a restructuring.